ssmubc/FollowUpSync/aws/deploy_instructions.md

 ### 2. Bedrock Model Access

 1. Go to AWS Console → Bedrock → Model access
-2. Request access to: `anthropic.claude-3-haiku-20240307-v1:0`
+2. Ensure access to: `amazon.nova-micro-v1:0` (available by default)
-3. Wait for approval (usually immediate for Haiku)
+3. No approval needed - Nova models are immediately accessible

 ### 3. IAM Role for Lambda